-Badr is the wellspring of many of today's muqawama armed groups and still operates under the indirect and sometimes direct control of the Islamic Revolutionary Guard Corps.
+Badr is the wellspring of many of today's armed resistance groups and still operates under the indirect and sometimes direct control of Iran's Islamic Revolutionary Guard Corps.

 Name: Munadhamat Badr (Badr Organization)

-Type of Movement: Political, armed (fasail) and social group.
+Political, armed (fasail), and social group.
 Full spectrum of kinetic military operations, information operations (media activities and propaganda), and social operations.
-Information operations against, and logistical support to kinetic military operations against, U.S. and Iraqi government.
+Information operations against U.S. and Iraqi government.
+Logistical support to kinetic military operations against same.
 Domestic counter-moderate (protestor) operations and counter-U.S. operations.

-Failaq Badr (Badr Brigade) founded by IRGC as the armed wing of the IRGC-formed Supreme Council for Islamic Revolution in Iraq (SCIRI, later Islamic Supreme Council or Iraq or ISCI), drawing on Iranian-held Iraqi Shia prisoners of war (Ahrar) and anti-Saddam oppositionists (Mujahedeen).
+Failaq Badr (Badr Brigade) founded by the IRGC as the armed wing of its Supreme Council for Islamic Revolution in Iraq (SCIRI, later Islamic Supreme Council of Iraq, or ISCI), drawing on Iranian-held Iraqi Shia prisoners of war (ahrar) and anti-Saddam oppositionists (mujahedin).

 Senior commanders in Badr included Abu Mahdi al-Muhandis, Hadi al-Ameri, Abu Mustafa al-Sheibani, and Abu Muntadher al-Husseini.

-Renamed Munadhamat Badr (the Badr Organization of Reconstruction and Development) in 2004.
+Renamed Munadhamat Badr (Badr Organization of Reconstruction and Development) in 2004.
 Split from ISCI in 2012 to compete in Iraqi elections.

-Integrated many Badr members into the Iraqi security forces, and (after 2014) into the Popular Mobilization Forces (PMF).
-Badr member Qassim al-Araji is the National Security Advisor and a former Minister of Interior.
+Integrated many Badr members into the Iraqi security forces and, after 2014, into the Popular Mobilization Forces (PMF).
+Badr member Qasim al-Araji is Iraq's national security advisor and a former interior minister.

-Badr also sent groups of fighters to Syria to fight alongside the Syrian regime, as part of Badr-al-Jannah al-Askari fi Suriya (the Badr military wing in Syria), also known as Quwat al-Shahid Muhammad Baqir al-Sadr (the Forces of the Martyr Muhammad Baqir al-Sadr).
+Badr also sent groups of fighters to Syria to bolster the Assad regime, as part of Badr al-Janah al-Askari fi Suriya (Badr Military Wing in Syria), also known as Quwat al-Shahid Muhammad Baqir al-Sadr (Forces of the Martyr Muhammad Baqir al-Sadr).

-Badr is a large and complex organization with both a military and political wing and many sub-factions.
-Broadly, Badr has become deeply embedded in the Iraqi state through its electoral successes, paramilitary power, and patronage networks.
-Badr was the wellspring for many younger—and more radical—fasail (factions), including Kataib Hezbollah.
-Elements of the Organization maintain a prominent role in the muqawama.
-Meanwhile, Badr remains true to its roots as an Iranian proxy and continues to enjoy close institutional – and interpersonal – relations with the IRGC.
+Badr is a large and complex organization with military and political wings and many sub-factions.
+Broadly, it has become deeply embedded in the Iraqi state through its electoral successes, paramilitary power, and patronage networks.
+Badr was the wellspring for many younger—and more radical—fasail factions, including Kataib Hezbollah (KH).
+Elements of the organization maintain a prominent role in the muqawama (resistance).
+Meanwhile, Badr remains true to its roots as an Iranian proxy and continues to enjoy close institutional and interpersonal relations with the IRGC.

 Partly financed by the Iraqi state.
 Badr operates at least ten brigades of the state-funded PMF, and possibly as many as seventeen.
 As a matter of Iraqi law, PMF brigades are Iraqi state organs.
-Badr military forces within the Ministry of Defense, Ministry or Interior, Popular Mobilization Forces, and other units are legally obliged to follow legal orders from Iraq’s prime minister (i.e., the commander in chief).
-Badr’s PMF brigades sometimes disobey the government chain of command while legally remaining organs of the Iraqi state, for instance refusing a prime ministerial order to take part in the battle of Tikrit if coalition air power supported the operation.
+Badr military forces within the Defense Ministry, Interior Ministry, PMF, and other units are legally obliged to follow legal orders from Iraq’s prime minister (i.e., the commander-in-chief).
+Badr’s PMF brigades sometimes disobey the government chain of command while legally remaining organs of the state, for instance refusing the prime minister's order to take part in the Battle of Tikrit if coalition airpower supported the operation.

-United States federal courts have found that Iran provides material support for the Badr Organization, and that Iran has directly sponsored the Badr Organization's activities in Iraq, including the gathering of intelligence and acts of sabotage and subversion in the Shia South of Iraq.
-(See, for example, W.A. v.
+U.S. federal courts have found that Iran provides material support for the Badr Organization and that Iran has directly sponsored Badr's activities in Iraq, including intelligence gathering and acts of sabotage and subversion in Shia-majority southern Iraq (e.g., see W.A. v.
 Islamic Republic of Iran, 427 F. Supp.
 3d.
-117, 125-127, & 134 (United States District Court for the District of Columbia, 2019)).
+117, 125-127, & 134, U.S. District Court for the District of Columbia, 2019).

 Internal leadership.
-Badr has a secretary general (Hadi al-Ameri) and a shura council that comprises Hadi al-Ameri; National Security Advisor Qassim al-Araji; Mohammed al-Ghabban; Abu Muntadher al-Husseini; and Abu Ali al-Basri.
+Badr has a secretary-general (Ameri) and a shura council that comprises Ameri, Araji, and Husseini, along with Mohammed al-Ghabban and Abu Ali al-Basri.

-PMF.
-Badr is affiliated with most PMF member units and organizations and can be counted upon to give them mutual support if they are threatened.
+PMF: Badr is affiliated with most PMF member units/organizations and can be counted on to give them mutual support if they are threatened.

-Muqawama.
-Badr is a component of the al-Muqawama al-Islamiya (Islamic Resistance) in Iraq and seeks the withdrawal of U.S. combat forces from the region.
+Muqawama: Badr is a component of al-Muqawama al-Islamiyah (the Islamic Resistance) in Iraq and seeks the complete withdrawal of U.S. forces from the region.
 Badr iconography mirrors broader patterns and themes within the muqawama.
 In recent years, Badr has adopted a less overt position within the wider muqawama.
-Kataib Hezbollah, Asaib Ahl al-Haq, and Harakat al-Nujaba, and other groups are relatively open about their efforts in attacking the U.S. and allies; by contrast Badr distances itself publicly from such actions.
+Groups such as KH, Asaib Ahl al-Haq, and Harakat al-Nujaba are relatively open about their efforts to attack U.S. and allied targets; by contrast, Badr distances itself publicly from such actions.
 Nevertheless, muqawama media channels frequently place Badr and its leadership in the same categories and references as more openly radical fasail.

-Badr has not publicly claimed that it is part of the Tansiqiya (muqawama coordinating committee) but muqawama media frequently refer to Badr alongside other core muqawama fasail (factions).
-The Tansiqiya committee provides loose coordination for muqawama activities, and provides a point of contact for coordination between militia leadership and the IRGC.
-Badr’s size, prominence, and standing within the muqawama mean it is more likely than not that Badr has representation on the committee and some reporting indicates Badr's Hadi al-Ameri became the elder leader within the Tansiqiya in June 2021.
+Badr has not publicly claimed that it is part of the Tansiqiya (muqawama coordinating committee), but resistance media frequently refer to Badr alongside other core muqawama fasail.
+The Tansiqiya provides loose coordination for muqawama activities, as well as a point of contact for coordination between militia leadership and the IRGC.
+Badr’s size, prominence, and standing within the muqawama mean that it likely has representation on the committee, and some reporting indicates that Badr secretary Ameri became the elder leader within the Tansiqiya in June 2021.

-IRGC.
-Badr is a member of the Axis of Resistance led by IRGC.
-Badr has enjoyed a close relationship with the IRGC since the former’s founding.
+IRGC: Badr is a member of the "axis of resistance" led by the IRGC.
+It has enjoyed a close relationship with the IRGC since its founding.

-KH and KSS.
-Many former Badr members are senior officials in U.S.-designated terrorist group Kataib Hezbollah and in Kataib Sayyid al-Shuhada.
-Examples include Abu Mahdi al-Muhandis (deceased) and Abu Fadak al-Muhamadawi, the current operational head of the PMF and a senior Kataib Hezbollah commander, and Abu Mustafa al-Sheibani, founder of KSS.
+KH and KSS: Many former Badr members are senior officials in the U.S.-designated terrorist group KH and in Kataib Sayyid al-Shuhada (KSS).
+Examples have included Muhandis (now deceased), Abu Fadak al-Muhammadawi (the current operational head of the PMF and a senior KH commander), and KSS founder Sheibani.